seaside1/jrule/README.md

  - Use any 3rd party dependencies and libraries in your rules

 # Who?
-This binding is not for beginners, you should have knowledge in writing java-programs or a desire to do so.
+This addon is not for beginners, you should have knowledge in writing java-programs or a desire to do so.

 # Maturity
 Alpha, you can expect big changes in syntax and everything else.
 Please contribute if you can